|5 hours and 30 minutes with 1 hour of breaks

 - Mile 5.6 – Reach the tiny summit of Lane Pinnacle.
 On the right side of the trail is a rock outcrop with a beautiful view south of the mountains surrounding the Beetree Reservoir.
 On your left a ridge extending from Craggy Knob obscures the view of the larger Burnett Reservoir.
 The Swannanoa Mountains rise behind the Beetree Reservoir on the south side of I-40 with the tallest peaks of the Hickory Nut Mountains dotting the horizon.
 The tower atop Little Pisgah Mountain should be easy to locate, dead center view.
 From left to right the tallest peaks are Shumont Mountain, Sugarloaf Mountain, Little Pisgah Mountain, and Bearwallow Mountain.
-We have heard that not too far below Lane Pinnacle the MST passes an outcropping with even better views than the view from the summit.
-If you have time you should consider continuing east to explore.
-A shuttle hike with a second car at Beetree Gap is another great way to hike this area.

 - Mile 11.1 – Hike ends at Elk Mountain Scenic Highway.